Institutional Response Sequence to Congressional Rotation Initiatives (1990–2001)

 The Supreme Court later addressed ballot-instruction mechanisms in Cook v.
 Gralike (2001).

 The Court held that ballot labels identifying candidates according to their compliance with voter instruction exceeded state authority under the Elections Clause.
-Ballots were treated as administrative electoral interfaces rather than permissible vehicles for state-authored evaluative signaling.
+Ballots were treated as administrative electoral interfaces rather than permissible vehicles for state-authored evaluative signaling about candidates.

 The decision therefore foreclosed ballot-instruction mechanisms as a state-administered pathway for influencing congressional tenure.